wenewzhang/mixin_network-nodejs-bot2/README.md

 ```
 Not only text messages, images and other type message will be pushed to bot.
 Full message format [introduction](https://developers.mixin.one/api/beta-mixin-message/websocket-messages/).

-Send the READ message to the server so it knows message has been read.
+Websocket client should send the READ message to the server so it knows message has been read.
 The bot will receive the duplicated message again after the bot connected to server again if bot don't send response.
 ```javascript

     if ( (message.data.category === "PLAIN_TEXT") && (message.action === "CREATE_MESSAGE") ) {